 OE.COMPONENTS_RUNNING (applies to distributed TOEs only)

-For distributed TOEs the Security Administrator ensures that the availability of every TOE component is checked as appropriate to reduce the risk of an undetected attack on (or failure of) one or more TOE components.
+For distributed TOEs, the Security Administrator ensures that the availability of every TOE component is checked as appropriate to reduce the risk of an undetected attack on (or failure of) one or more TOE components.
 The Security Administrator also ensures that it is checked as appropriate for every TOE component that the audit functionality is running properly.

 OE.RESIDUAL_INFORMATION

 The Security Administrator ensures that there is no unauthorized access possible for sensitive residual information (e.g. cryptographic keys, keying material, PINs, passwords etc.) on networking equipment when the equipment is discarded or removed from its operational environment.
+For vNDs, this applies when the physical platform on which the VM runs is removed from its operational environment.

+OE.VM_CONFIGURATION (applies to vNDs only)

+For vNDs, the Security Administrator ensures that the VS and VMs are configured to

+reduce the attack surface of VMs as much as possible while supporting ND functionality (e.g., remove unnecessary virtual hardware, turn off unused inter-VM communications mechanisms), and

+correctly implement ND functionality (e.g., ensure virtual networking is properly configured to support network traffic, management channels, and audit reporting).

+The VS should be operated in a manner that reduces the likelihood that vND operations are adversely affected by virtualisation features such as cloning, save/restore, suspend/resume, and live migration.

+If possible, the VS should be configured to make use of features that leverage the VS’s privileged position to provide additional security functionality.
+Such features could include malware detection through VM introspection, measured VM boot, or VM snapshot for forensic analysis.

 Security Functional Requirements